Retro-Devils/WickedOS/README.md

 # WickedOS
 A android based operating system for Raspberry pi . ..

-WickedOS is built on konstakangs lineage 17.1 .
+WickedOS is built on konstakangs lineage 17.1 and use Dig as frontend.
+(Some builds from us may use Pegasus frontend )

 WickedOS has everything you need to load your games and play .